Catallactic/catallactic-site/blog/2023-08-20-whitepaper/index.md

 ### 6.5.
 CryptoCommodity as Currency

-The quantity theory presupposes, of course, that there is only one kind of money in circulation within a given territory, the quantity of which can be ascertained by counting its homogeneous (or near-homogeneous) units.
+Quantity Theory of Money does not reconciliate well with crypto.
+As Hayek said "The quantity theory presupposes that there is only one kind of money in circulation within a given territory, the quantity of which can be ascertained by counting its homogeneous (or near-homogeneous) units".
+This is not the case for private money issued in a competence reguime.
+This means Fisher's Exchange Equation or Velocity of Money (Token Velocity) are not theories of application for Utility Tokens and, therefore, for competing CryptoCommodities.

-velocity of money does not apply